NZF Foundation spent $130k on company run by Winston Peters' lawyer

 Peters' partner Jan Trotman also received a payment from the foundation, according to records seen by RNZ.

-RNZ asked Trotman for details about why the foundation would pay for her air travel but she declined to comment.
+RNZ asked Trotman why the foundation would pay for her air travel but she declined to comment.

 She does not appear to have any official role with New Zealand First but has been involved in a business venture with Brian Henry and his son David.